Ugenetver/ESlint_task/README.md

 1. enforce the location of arrow function bodies with implicit returns
 1. use 4 spaces for indent
 1. require a space before & after keywords
-1. maximum line length = 80, ignore for strings
+1. maximum line length = 80, ignore for strings and comments
 1. disallow the omission of parentheses when invoking a constructor with no arguments
 1. disallow mixed spaces and tabs for indentation
 1. disallow use of chained assignment expressions